matloff/fastStat/README.md

 my popular [fasteR tutorial](https://github.com/matloff/fasteR) for quickly becoming proficient in R.

-By the way, the title, "All of REAL Statistics," is a play on two excellent books, *All of Statistics* and *All of Nonparametric Statistics*, by one of my favorite statisticians, Larry Wasserman.
+By the way, the title, "All of REAL Statistics," is a play on the titles of two excellent books, *All of Statistics* and *All of Nonparametric Statistics*, by one of my favorite statisticians, Larry Wasserman.
 Both books are quite thin, making their "All of" titles ironic.
 Well, my short tutorial here is even more "all of" in that sense.

 ## <a name="intuition">Lesson INTRO:  What Is Really Going on?</a>